Plans Review & Code Footprint

 Copies of code footprints shall be made available to local fire and building departments upon request.

-The OSFM reviews facilities for the very young, very old, the sick, those incarcerated, large assemblies and large multi-family residential facilities because these are vulnerable occupancies.
+The OSFM reviews facilities for the very young, very old, and the sick.
+They also review facilities for those incarcerated, large assemblies and large multi-family residential facilities because these are vulnerable occupancies.

 A code footprint is:

 - A document which shows a structure owner's compliance with state law to protect occupants from the dangers of fire and explosion

 - An architect's or engineer's written and graphic description of the intended life safety features in a public building

 State law establishes minimum life safety and has uniform force and effect throughout Kansas.
 Kansas Statutes Annotated 31-133 and 2003 Supplemental 31-134 require that all occupied structures conform to the basic life safety requirements:

 - Existing occupied buildings cannot have hazardous conditions which slow speedy exits

 - Alterations of existing buildings cannot make existing conditions worse or block exits